C-huck/gesture-handshape-perception/README.md

 # Measuring encyclopedic and grammatical content in silent gesture

 Precis:
-  - Do participants with no sign language experience can detect whether silent gestures represent transitive or intransitive events?
+  - Q1: Can participants with no sign language experience detect whether silent gestures represent transitive or intransitive events?
+See "/gesture-transitivity-project"
-  - How accurate as non-signing participants at guessing the encyclopedic content of silent gestures?
+  - Q2: How accurate are non-signing participants at guessing the encyclopedic content of silent gestures?
 See "/gesture-meaning-project"
-  - Conducted a silent-gesture labeling experiment; 20 sentences for each of 413 videos of transitive/intransitive event denoting silent gestures
+  - Conducted (1) live action vignette and (2) silent-gesture labeling experiments; 20-30 sentences collected for 69 live action events depicted by 6 hearing non-signers (=414 silent gestures)
   - Initial analysis suggests:
     - transitivity is transparent: non-signers are accurate at guessing the transitivity of silent gestures
     - non-signer transitivity judgments can be predicted by the visual characteristics of the silent gestures